openfoodfacts/openfoodfacts-server/docs/explanations/pro-dev-setup.md

 For explanations on how to use it, see: [how-to-guides/pro-development](../how-to-guides/pro-development.md)

-off is the public facing application (world.openfoodfacts.org) off-pro is the pro platform (world.pro.openfoodfacts.org)
+off is the public facing application (world.openfoodfacts.org) off-pro is the producers platform (world.pro.openfoodfacts.org)

 When we work on the pro platform for development we want:
-* off containers to talk between them, and have their own volumes
+* off containers to talk between each other, and have their own volumes
-* off-pro containers to talk between them, and, generally, have their own volumes
+* off-pro containers to talk between each other, and, generally, have their own volumes
 * minion and backend from both app access to the same postgres database (which stores tasks queues)
 * off and off-pro backends / minion needs to share some volumes :